 Eliminate the distribution of PINs to delivery drivers and friends.

 Eliminate legacy call boxes and reduce the workload on the concierge staff (dealing with guests, deliveries, etc.)

 Proposals were evaluated based on thoroughness, understanding of project scope and desired outcomes, and bid price.
 Seven vendors responded out of nine, and a shortlist was derived based on the evaluation of all responses, across all criteria presented.

-CTC gathered all of the requirements from the management team and Board and applied the necessary structure and constraints on the project.
-CTC facilitated the RFP process and managed the project implementation by an integration partner on behalf of the client.
+CTS gathered all of the requirements from the management team and Board and applied the necessary structure and constraints on the project.
+CTS facilitated the RFP process and managed the project implementation by an integration partner on behalf of the client.